App-vNext/Polly/src/Polly.Core/README.md

 ## Callback API

 The callback can be used by individual resilience strategies to simplify the handling of various result types.
-It's use is entirely optional.
-It's recommended to all authors of custom resilience strategies.
+Its use is entirely optional but it's recommended to all authors of custom resilience strategies.
 The core of the callback API is includes components, such as the `IResilienceArguments` interface, the `Outcome` struct, and the `Outcome<TResult>` struct.

 These core components are then used in the following callback types (explained in each respective section):